 The rights listed above are based on an immigrant who is not under any legal restrictions such as being on parole.
 Some additional benefits may also be gained by having a more permanent residency status.
 You should be careful not to violate any laws or restrictions of your residency because failure to abide by them could result in the loss of your status.

 Because immigration issues can be challenging to understand, it is imperative that you contact a Denver immigration attorney if you feel like your rights have been violated or you need guidance in understanding what your rights as an immigrant are.
-The Denver green card attorneys at Joseph Law Firm have decades of experience handling an array of immigration issues.
+The Denver green card attorneys at Joseph & Hall P.C. have decades of experience handling an array of immigration issues.
 Contact us today to schedule a consultation and make sure that you understand your rights and that they are being protected.

 We’ve filed a case challenging the US Department of Labor over a new rule that dramatically hikes wages for H-1B, H-1B1, PERM and E-3 cases.